-More than 70 % of billionaires are self-made billionaire across word and this has been proven time and again by various financial surveys like Forbes’ Billionaire List-2021 or Rich List 2020 (IIFL Wealth Hurun India) .
-Many of these world’s richest people came from humble backgrounds to become billionaires, with childhood poverty, war and other issues driving them on to succeed.
+More than 70 % of billionaires are self-made billionaires across the world and this has been proven time and again by various financial surveys like Forbes’ Billionaire List-2021 or Rich List 2020 (IIFL Wealth Hurun India).
+Many of the world’s richest people came from humble backgrounds to become billionaires, with childhood poverty, war, and other issues driving them on to succeed.

-Here are some of the wealthiest people on the plant who survived a challenging upbringing and went on to build huge billion-dollar empires. ($ 1 billion is a huge amount to earn in a lifetime , it is > ₹ 7300 Crore as on May’2021)
+Here are some of the wealthiest people on the planet who survived a challenging upbringing and went on to build huge billion-dollar empires. ($ 1 billion is a huge amount to earn in a lifetime, it is > ₹ 7300 Crore as of May 2021)

-(Now search your favourite blogs related to Mind, Money & Business by typing key word in search icon available at top of page)
+(Now search your favorite blogs related to Mind, Money & Business by typing the keyword in search icon available at top of page)